 If the child is still living permanently with the service parent following a divorce, the school should continue to record the child as a service child on the school roll to claim SPP.

-When a child has not been recorded as a service child in any January census from 2015 prior to a divorce, and the child no longer lives with the service parent, the school cannot claim SPP for that child even if the parent is still serving.
+When a child has not been recorded as a service child in any school census from 2016 prior to a divorce, and the child no longer lives with the service parent, the school cannot claim SPP for that child even if the parent is still serving.

-Step children of serving personnel are eligible to receive SPP as per the Department for Education (DfE) School Census, see pages 68 to 69 for Personal Status (PStat) categories.
+Step children of serving personnel are eligible to receive SPP as per the Department for Education (DfE) school census.

 A child must live with their service parent to be eligible for SPP.
 A child, where the service parent is the main carer and even if they are not the biological parent, is also eligible.